Pierre Chouteau, Jr. – Merchant and Fur Trader

 Pierre Chouteau, Jr. was an American merchant and trader who grew up to run a powerful trading company that monopolized the trade along the upper Missouri River.

 Pierre Chouteau, Jr. was born into the wealthy Chouteau fur-trading family of St. Louis, Missouri, to Jean Pierre Chouteau and Pelagie Kiersereau on January 19, 1789.
-As a boy, he was familiarly called “Cadet,” a French Creole word that means second-born son.
-He received elementary education in St. Louis, but before he was 16, he worked as a clerk in his father’s store and traded with the Osage tribe.
+As a boy, he was familiarly called “Cadet,” a French Creole term meaning second-born son.
+He received an elementary education in St. Louis, but before he was 16, he worked as a clerk in his father’s store and traded with the Osage tribe.

 He was tall, erect, with coal-black hair, penetrating black eyes, and a pleasant expression.

-In 1810, he left St. Louis to look after his family’s interests in lead mines in Dubuque, Iowa, where he remained until the War of 1812 erupted.
+In 1810, he left St. Louis to oversee his family’s interests in lead mines in Dubuque, Iowa, where he remained until the outbreak of the War of 1812.
 He then returned to St. Louis, where he opened a store with his brother-in-law, Bartholomew Berthold, and became involved in the fur trade.
 On June 15, 1813, he married his first cousin, Emilie Gratiot, and the pair would eventually have five children.

 Bartholomew Berthold

-Berthold and Chouteau soon began outfitting traders destined for points in the west.
+Berthold and Chouteau soon began outfitting traders bound for points west.
 In 1815, they backed Pierre’s brother Auguste Chouteau, Jules DeMun, and John Sarpy on an expedition to the upper Arkansas River region.
-The men were arrested in 1817 by the Spanish, as they considered that area under their control.
+The men were arrested in 1817 by the Spanish, who considered that area to be under their control.
 Auguste and the others were imprisoned in Santa Fe, New Mexico, and their trade goods were confiscated.
-Though his brother was later released, the event temporarily disillusioned Pierre with the fur trade business.
+Although his brother was later released, the event temporarily disillusioned Pierre with the fur trade.

-However, Berthold and Chouteau sometimes called the French Company, continued, and in 1819, they backed a trading expedition by Manuel Lisa to the Upper Missouri River but again suffered heavy losses.
+However, Berthold and Chouteau, sometimes referred to as the French Company, continued to operate.
+In 1819, they supported Manuel Lisa’s trading expedition to the Upper Missouri River, but again suffered heavy losses.

 Though they had other successes, Berthold and Chouteau struggled in the increasingly competitive St. Louis fur market.
 They reorganized in 1822 and added another partner — Bernard Pratte, who was married to Pierre’s cousin.
 The company then became known as Berthold, Chouteau & Pratte.

-All three men then began to make several expeditions to the upper Mississippi and Missouri Rivers and built several trading posts on the Missouri River as far north as present-day South Dakota.
+All three men then made several expeditions up the Mississippi and Missouri Rivers and built several trading posts on the Missouri River as far north as present-day South Dakota.
 In about 1827, Chouteau began to prosper when he arranged to purchase furs and supply goods to the Rocky Mountain Fur Company.
 Pierre Chouteau, Jr. was a driven man, a ruthless competitor, and an innovator who introduced steamboat navigation on the Missouri River in 1832, revolutionizing the scale of the fur trade.

 Fort Pierre, South Dakota, was built by Pierre Chouteau, Jr. for the American Fur Company in 1832.

-As Chouteau and his partners prospered, they competed with various fur trading companies, especially the American Fur Company.
-However, Pierre Chouteau, Bartholomew Berthold, John P. Cabanne, and Bernard Pratte gradually eased into a relationship with John Jacob Astor, who owned the American Fur Company.
+As Chouteau and his partners prospered, they competed with other fur-trading companies, notably the American Fur Company.
+However, Pierre Chouteau, Bartholomew Berthold, John P. Cabanne, and Bernard Pratte gradually grew closer to John Jacob Astor, who owned the American Fur Company.
 In 1827, Bernard Pratte & Company joined the American Fur Company’s Western Department as its St. Louis agent.

 In 1834, when John Jacob Astor, the owner of the American Fur Company, retired, Bernard Pratte and Pierre Chouteau Jr. purchased the Missouri River interests of the American Fur Company’s Western Department, forming the Pratte, Chouteau, and Company.
 The northern portion of the American Fur Company’s interests was sold to Ramsay Crooks, who retained the “American Fur Company” name.